So often in our favourite fantasy books, we see medieval weapons, or unique fantasy weapons inspired by medieval history.

 What is it?
 Cinquedea means “five fingers”, because the blade is five fingers wide, tapering to a point.
 It is a short sword, only around 2 feet long with a fancy knobbly handle.

 How does it work?
 Although it can both thrust and slash, the weird shape of the blade makes it quite a clumsy weapon.
 It’s mainly for show.
 The very wide blade gives more room for craftsmen to engrave stuff on it.

 Cool idea: Perfect for urban fantasy!
 A flashy sword for showing off or a night on the town.
 Or, perhaps the wide blade gives more room for runes and enchantments.

 What is it?
 Imagine a big axe.
 But shaped like a crescent moon.
 On a long stick.
 That’s about it with a bardiche.

 How does it work?
 A Bardiche is a deceptively clever weapon.
 Yes, you can hack with it like an axe, but the gap between the wooden shaft and the metal head means you can also use it at close quarters, or thrust with the point on the end.

 Cool idea: An impressive-looking axe-like weapon that you can swing around OR use in cramped tunnels?
 Sounds like something a dwarf should have!

 What is it?
 Ok, everyone knows what a hammer is.
 But this isn’t a Mighty Thor-style affair.
-This is a proper weapon, for smashing apart plate armour.
-The head is small to concentrate the force of the blow and there is a spike on the revere for puncturing through armour.
+This is a proper weapon for smashing apart plate armour.
+The head of a warhammer is small to concentrate the force of the blow and there is a spike on the revere for puncturing through armour.

 How does it work?
 Swing it.
 That’s it.
 The head batters armoured opponents, especially around the head where a solid blow will stun or concuss someone wearing even a thick helmet (no helmet and their head will look like raspberry jam).
 Then, use the pointy end on the back of the head to pierce through the armour to the squidgy bits beneath.